The Chagos saga is not over

 Why Chagos matters

 But where is Chagos and why does it matter to major powers and even Maldives?
 Chagos is a collection of roughly 60 islands in the middle of the Indian Ocean.
 Chagos is about 2000 kilometres from the Mauritian capital of Port Louis and 1700 kilometres from Kanyakumari in India’s south.
 But Maldives is nearby — Addu city is only about 600 kilometres from Chagos, resulting in the Maldives-Mauritius overlapping claims on exclusive economic zones (EEZs).
 The Mauritian EEZ including Chagos is nearly as large as that of India, that is, roughly 2.3 million square kilometres.
 But why Chagos matters to the UK, US, India, and even China is because of the strategic significance of the largest island in the Chagos archipelago — Diego Garcia.
-The UK-US joint military base is used by both naval and aerial platforms including submarines and bombers for refuelling and deployment.
+The UK-US joint military base is used by naval and aerial platforms including submarines and bombers for refuelling and deployment.
 The significance of Chagos is also enhanced by the fact that it is in the vicinity of major shipping routes.

 Essence of the agreement

 Beyond the transfer of sovereignty over Chagos, the agreement between Mauritius and the UK also touches on Diego Garcia, resettlement and marine ecology.
-‘For an initial period of 99 years, the United Kingdom will be authorised to exercise with respect to Diego Garcia the sovereign rights and authorities of Mauritius,’ announces the joint statement.
+“For an initial period of 99 years, the United Kingdom will be authorised to exercise with respect to Diego Garcia the sovereign rights and authorities of Mauritius,” announces the joint statement.
 Therefore, the military base on Diego Garcia will remain for at least the entirety of the 21st century.
 On resettlement, the agreement permits Mauritius to resettle the displaced Chaggosians in any manner in the islands of Chagos archipelago except Diego Garcia.
 The UK assures certain funding support for resettlement.
-Taking one more step towards correcting a historical wrong, the UK also has also agreed to ‘an indexed annual payment for the duration of the agreement.’
+Taking one more step towards correcting a historical wrong, the UK also has also agreed to “an indexed annual payment for the duration of the agreement.”
 This means the UK would not be squatting over Diego Garcia anymore without some benefit flowing back to Mauritius.

-The agreement also emphasises the need to protect ‘one of the world’s most important marine environments’ and proposes ‘the establishment of a Mauritian Marine Protected Area.’
+The agreement also emphasises the need to protect “one of the world’s most important marine environments” and proposes “the establishment of a Mauritian Marine Protected Area.”
 While the motivation for including marine ecology in a political agreement over the future of Chagos is not fully explained in the joint statement, this inclusion is one of the factors that contribute to the continuation of the Chagos saga.

 Four reasons why Chagos saga set to continue